BrowserBox/BrowserBox/README.md

   - Fully-encrypted 'pixels-only',
     clientless RBI

+## Try it out

+Sign up now and we'll get you set up in a couple of days (or hours, depending on how busy we are) with your very own instance running the Pro teir that you can use yourself.
+[Try VFPersonal for USD15 a month](https://buy.stripe.com/dR615g7hL0Mjeek5kx)

 ## Where is it hosted?

 VFPersonal is currently hosted on Vultr.
 Vultr provides great cloud services at an affordable price.
 I switched to them after being a loyal customer of other large cloud computing platforms.
 If you have a need for cloud infrastrucutre, you should definitely check them out with one of my referral links.
 The below links are my referral links.